griffinryan/tamber/docs/setup.md

 `TIMBRE_INFERENCE_DEVICE=cpu` before launching `make worker-serve`.
 The worker now also prefers float32 precision on MPS to avoid the white-noise artefacts seen with float16.

+During automated testing or when you want to skip heavyweight model loads, disable Riffusion inference entirely by setting `TIMBRE_RIFFUSION_ALLOW_INFERENCE=0`.
+The worker will emit the deterministic placeholder audio while keeping the rest of the pipeline reachable.

 ## Testing & Linting

 ```bash